T. V. R. Tatachari

 Himachal Pradesh was one of the first states to appoint Lokayukta in 1983 when the then government headed by Chief Minister V. B. Singh passed the Lokayukta Act.

 He graduated (BSc) from Maharajah's College, Vizianagaram in 1935 and completed a Bachelor of Law degree from University of Madras in 1938.
 He was enrolled as Advocate in the High Court of Madras on 26 February 1940 and practiced in the Madras High Court.
 He was appointed part-time Lecturer in the Faculty of Law of the Delhi University in November 1963.
 Soon after he was appointed Judge of the Delhi High Court on 4 January 1967.
 On 4 June 1974 he was appointed the Chief Justice of Delhi High Court.
 He retired on 16 October 1978.

 During his tenure as Chief Justice, a new building of the Delhi High Court was inaugurated in New Delhi by President of India Dr. Fakhruddin Ali Ahmed on 26 September 1976.

-In 1983, he was called out of retirement to serve as the first Lokayukta of Himachal Pradesh and was deputed to Shimla where he served for four years.
+In 1983, he was called out of retirement to serve as the first Lokayukta of Himachal Pradesh and was deputed to Shimla where he served for four years and was succeeded by justice R. B. Mishra, retired supreme court judge.
 Subsequent to that role he retired and continued to stay at his New Delhi residence until his death on 1 June 2001.